polkascan/py-substrate-metadata-docs/docs/polkadot/staking.md

 ### cancel_deferred_slash
 Cancel enactment of a deferred slash.

-Can be called by the `T::SlashCancelOrigin`.
+Can be called by the `T::AdminOrigin`.

 Parameters: era and indices of the slashes for that era to kill.
 #### Attributes